kimfairhurst/Image-Depth-Perception/README.md

 Image-Depth-Perception
 ======================

-An attempt at simulating depth perception using image analysis (C and MIPS).
+An method of simulating depth perception using image analysis (C and MIPS).

-This program generates a depth map that calculates the differences in coloration between two images.
+This program generates a depth map that calculates the differences in coloration between two images that represent what is seen by the left and right eyes.

-calcDepthNaive.c -> Offers a naive solution to the problem. <br>
+<b>calcDepthNaive.c</b> -> Offers a naive solution to the problem. <br>

-calcDepthOptimized.c -> Optimizes the solution using preprocessor directives (#pragma parallelization), loop optimization, etc. <br>
+<b>calcDepthOptimized.c</b> -> Optimizes the solution using preprocessor directives (#pragma parallelization), loop optimization, etc. <br>

-make_qtree.c -> The program also creates a "quadtree," a recursive data structure that makes a tree-like representation of a depth-map using its color values. <br>
+<b>make_qtree.c</b> -> The program also creates a "quadtree," a recursive data structure that makes a tree-like representation of a depth-map using its color values. <br>

-quad2matrix.c -> Converts the quadtree into its original matrix representation. <br>
+<b>quad2matrix.c</b> -> Converts the quadtree into its original matrix representation. <br>

-lfsr_random.s -> a random number generator using a linear feedback shift register. <br>
+<b>lfsr_random.s</b> -> a random number generator using a linear feedback shift register. <br>